Jldevictoria/AEBot/README.md

-AEBot = aAngry eEngineers Robot
+AEBot = Angry Engineers Robot
 =============

 This is where we will share our arduino sketches for the Angry Engineers competition.